We are offering a bespoke programme of work for Warwickshire schools around the Rome season.

 We have a limited number of places for Warwickshire schools to perform their version of The Tempest at our Power and Duty Playmaking Festival 2017.
 In order to be considered for this opportunity, we would like schools to perform their version in their own school environments between April and June 2017 and invite along a member of RSC Education.
 After this opportunity, we will select five schools who will be offered production support in June 2017 and will be invited to perform during the Power and Duty Playmaking Festival in July 2017.

 If you are interested in this opportunity, please contact Georgia Munnion to discuss further.

 Staging Shakespeare: summer programme for Warwickshire 16-18 year olds

 This three day programme will enable young people living in Warwickshire and Coventry to explore the current productions of Julius Caesar and Antony & Cleopatra, with actors and directors from the companies.

-Participants will gain a deeper understanding of the plays by approaching them as actors do in rehearsal with opportunities to:
+Young people will get a better understanding of the plays by thinking about them in the same way actors do in rehearsal with opportunities to:

 - Take part in workshops led by creatives and directors from the companies.
-Participants will engage with the texts and explore some of the choices that have been made whilst staging the plays.
+Young people will explore the plays and think about some of the choices that have been made whilst staging the plays.